If you're an older adult struggling to get a good night's sleep, read How to Sleep Well as You Age

 There are many dietary and herbal supplements marketed for their sleep-promoting effects.
-Although they may be described as “natural,” be aware that sleep remedies can still have side effects and interfere with other medications or vitamins you’re taking.
-For more information, talk to your doctor or pharmacist.
+Some remedies, such as lemon balm or chamomile tea, are generally harmless, while others can have side effects and interfere with other medications.

-- Valerian is an herb with mild sedative effects that may help you sleep better.
+- Valerian – an herb with mild sedative effects that may help you sleep better.
 However, the quality of valerian supplements varies widely.

 Prescription sleeping pills for insomnia

-While prescription sleep medications can provide temporary relief, it’s important to understand that sleeping pills are not a cure for insomnia.
-And if not used carefully, they actually make insomnia worse in the long run.
-It’s best to use medication only as a last resort, and then, only on a very limited, as-needed basis.
+While prescription sleep medications can provide temporary relief, it’s best to use medication only as a last resort, and then, only on a very limited, as-needed basis.
 First, try changing your sleep habits, your daily routine, and your attitudes about sleep.
 Evidence shows that lifestyle and behavioral changes make the largest and most lasting difference when it comes to insomnia.

-- If your insomnia doesn’t respond to self-help strategies
+- Your insomnia doesn’t respond to self-help strategies

-- If your insomnia is causing major problems at home, work, or school
+- Your insomnia is causing major problems at home, work, or school

-- If you’re experiencing scary symptoms like chest pain or shortness of breath
+- You’re experiencing scary symptoms like chest pain or shortness of breath

-- If your insomnia occurs almost every night and is getting worse
+- Your insomnia occurs almost every night and is getting worse

 Self Help for a Good Night's Rest